inesarmadabras/feedreaderTests/README.md

 ## FeedReader Tests with a JavaScript testing framework
 ### Web Development Frond-End Nanodegree - Udacity

-## Project Overview

 This project is a web-based application that reads RSS feeds.
-It uses [Jasmine](http://jasmine.github.io/).
+It uses the framework [Jasmine](http://jasmine.github.io/).

 ## How to run?